Free Pick Up Charities For Furniture Disposal

 - M.D.
 Anderson Children's Cancer Hospital – treatment of and research of children with cancer

-- Special Olympics – group sport activities for persons with mental retardation and autism
+- Special Olympics – group sports activities for persons with mental retardation and autism

 - Alzheimer's Association – search for the cure of Alzheimer's disease